Gastroelectrical stimulation for gastroparesis (IPG103)

-The Interventional Procedures Advisory Committee (IPAC) will consider this procedure review and NICE will issue an interventional procedures consultation document about its safety and efficacy for 4 weeks’ public consultation.
-IPAC will then review the consultation document in the light of comments received and produce a final interventional procedures document, which will be considered by NICE before guidance is issued to the NHS in England, Wales, Scotland and Northern Ireland.
+The Interventional Procedures Advisory Committee (IPAC) has considered this procedure and NICE has issued a consultation document about its safety and efficacy.
+Consultation has now ended.
+IPAC will consider the consultation comments and produce a Final Interventional Procedures Document, which will be considered by NICE before guidance is issued to the NHS in England, Wales, Scotland and Northern Ireland.

 If you wish to be alerted to developments regarding this procedure, including the release of the consultation document, you will first need to log in and you can express an interest here

 Gastroparesis is a chronic disorder in which the stomach empties more slowly than normal (delayed gastric emptying) in the absence of any type of mechanical obstruction.
 The most common symptoms are nausea and protracted vomiting.
 Other symptoms include abdominal bloating, pain and, in severe cases, malnutrition.

 Gastroparesis most commonly occurs in people with type 1 diabetes.
 It can also occur after abdominal surgery or in association with other disorders such as anorexia nervosa and abdominal migraine.
 Conservative treatment options include modification of dietary intake and medical therapy with antiemetics or prokinetics.
 Treatment options for chronic intractable (drug-refractory) symptoms include jejunostomy tube insertion for feeding, gastrostomy tube insertion for stomach decompression, and pyloroplasty.